-Work is a big part of our lives — we must find happiness in our daily roles.
+Work is a big part of our lives — we have to find happiness in our daily roles.
 Businesses can support employee happiness through measures like corporate wellness programs, promoting inclusivity and employee recognition.
 But happiness at work goes beyond your company culture and office space.

 The city you live in can have a huge impact on your mental health too.
 Smooth public transport, less traffic, cleaner air and access to health and fitness facilities are all examples of how location impacts wellbeing.